top of page

 keiki girl_edited.jpg

-• In 2025, the Hāmākua Youth Foundation team distributed 180 Kokua bags with fresh veggies, locally-sourced proteins, and and staple foods to our youth, families, and local kupuna.
+• Distributed 180 kōkua bags filled with fresh vegetables, locally sourced proteins, and staple foods to youth, families, and local kūpuna

 Meet the Team